dvadgama/puppet_roles/README.md

 This module demonstrates how one can build useful roles with the availbe profiles

 ##Current roles
-- roles::puppet::master : Builds the puppet master with hiera support
+- **roles::puppet::master:** Builds the puppet master with hiera support

 ##Todo
 Add roles such as below, for for the pragmatic use